allenaj971/ds-2023-assign1-java-rmi/README.md

     This is the output after the client performs isEmpty, pop, or delayPop.
 This is used to compare against the ExpectedOutput files to find issues with functionality and stability.

 ### Functionality
-I have implemented the base functionality (pushValue, pushOperation, pop, isEmpty, & delayPop) plus the bonus marks functionality (where the clients have their own stack on the server: each client accesses their own stack, rather than the common one)
+I have implemented the base functionality (pushValue, pushOperation, pop, isEmpty, & delayPop) plus the bonus marks functionality (where the clients have their own stack on the server: each client accesses their own stack, rather than the common one).
+How I tested them to ensure correct functionality and stability of the client and server is explained in the Testing section.

 #### Key Features, Interface & Return Values
 - String createUserID()
 This method returns a unique user ID so that the user can access their own stack on the server, rather than utilising a shared stack.
 This implements the bonus marks functionality.